setage/react-kinetic-scrolling/README.md

 `atEnd()` --- Returns `true` if scrolling at the end (offset = max).

+`next()` --- Scrolls to next item if snapping enabled.

+`prev()` --- Scrolls to previous item if snapping enabled.

+`current()` --- Returns index of item to which component currently scrolled.

-Used https://github.com/ariya/kinetic/ for kinetic effect calculations.
+*Inspired by and uses https://github.com/ariya/kinetic/ for kinetic effect calculations.*